web4bio/webgen/ethan/README.md

-The EDF files are for Expression Frequency Distribution.
+The EFD files are for Expression Frequency Distribution.
 They are for building the histogram plots for the distribution of gene expression in each different cancer cohorts.

 The ethan_getExpressionJSONarray.js is a JavaScript file containing the function: ethan_getExpressionJSONarray.
 This function